What’s the Difference Between a PhD and EdD in Education?

-An Ed.D. degree is a doctoral degree in education focused on education leadership.
+An Ed.D. degree is a doctoral degree in education focused on educational leadership.
 The abbreviation stands for Educationis Doctor, and the degree indicates that the person holding it has advanced leadership knowledge in teaching, administration, and education research.
 According to the Carnegie Project on the Education Doctorate, the Ed.D. “prepares educators for the application of appropriate and specific practices, the generation of new knowledge, and for the stewardship of the profession.”
 (Source: https://www.cpedinitiative.org/page/framework)

 Ed.D. degrees emphasize transformational leadership skills—that is, leadership that can change systems to better serve students and their communities, rather than leadership that merely manages efforts within the existing system.
-In the modern educational environment, where educators seek to provide excellent education to students from an ever more diverse range of background and abilities, transformational leadership is in demand.
+In the modern educational environment, where educators seek to provide an excellent education to students from an ever more diverse range of background and abilities, transformational leadership is in demand.

 By completing an Ed.D. program, experienced educators can develop executive-level leadership skills, advanced education policy knowledge, pedagogical skills, and research capabilities to innovatively solve problems for the schools and students they serve.

-Who is a Good Fit for an Ed.D.
+Who Is a Good Fit for an Ed.D.
 Degree?

 Ed.D. degrees are aimed at current education professionals working directly in their organizations outside of academia.
 These professionals may include: